 The workplace in the home office

-Many people are currently working from home again.
-Some like to do so, others work at home by necessity.
-Working at home is popular because many homeworkers find good conditions for concentrated work there.
-29% of employees in Germany therefore want to work at home as often as possible, even after the Corona pandemic.
-Others are looking forward to a quick return.
+For many people, the working at home has become a natural part of their lives.
+It is popular to work at home because many homeworkers find good conditions for concentrated work there.
+29% of employees in Germany therefore want to work at home as often as possible.
+Others do not want to do without the office under any circumstances..
 Our fact-check shows the advantages and disadvantages of working from home and what speaks more in favour of working in the office.